-Taking issue with the legislation, an internal PM memo suggested the following as strategy:
+Taking issue with the legislation, an internal Philip Morris memo suggested the following as a strategy:

-- Continue strengthening government relations to secure support. - Focus on lobbying at the Parliament to secure support from prominent Parliamentarians. - Resume dialogue with the Advertisers Association.

-This was followed by the recommended 'actions':

-- Keep Tobacco Monopoly updated on the latest developments on tobacco and health issues worldwide. - Discreetly maintain lobbying efforts with the King's entourage [emphasis added]. - Develop relations at Governor's level.
+- Continue strengthening government relations to secure support. - Focus on lobbying at the Parliament to secure support from prominent Parliamentarians. - Resume dialogue with the Advertisers Association. - This was followed by the recommended "actions": - Keep Tobacco Monopoly updated on the latest developments on tobacco and health issues worldwide. - Discreetly maintain lobbying efforts with the King's entourage [emphasis added]. - ◆ Develop relations at Governor's level.26